 - The character encoding.
 There are many various ways to display characters.
 Not only are there different language sets with the appropriate accents and special letter characters (the German letter ß for example) but some languages don’t use letter characters at all, preferring ideographs (Chinese, Japanese, Korean), which incorporate an entire word into one symbol.
 To make things even more complex, some languages like Arabic and Hebrew are written from right to left.

 - The unique identifier.
 Every element of your HTML email — such as images — needs to have its own identifier number to make sure that it is easily located by the device.
 These numbers are very complex strings as they need to be absolutely unique to that element and not duplicated anywhere else on the entire internet.

 - The two sections.
 The plain text version is included first in the “raw data version” of your email, followed by the HTML version.
-This is actually simpler than it seems at first glance as the plain text raw data version will look like this.

 While the HTML code — to display a full color version, with graphics — will look like this.